 Yes we are probably the pickiest so it's best when deciding on everyone's attire to start with you first.
 I love to see Mum's in long, flowy dresses as they are so feminine.
 The movement in them photograph beautifully.
 I want you to feel beautiful in what you're wearing.
 If you’re not keen on dresses that's ok - keep it simple with pants/skirt and add some texture with a cardi or scarf.
 Also just a tip to check whether your underwear can be seen - go for nude underwear if you're worried.
 You want something that is easy to feed in as well.

 All in one outfits work better than two-piece - when we're playing around, lifting the baby etc it's best if we can't see the nappy and don't have to worry about keeping it covered.
 It's much easier to have babies in a one piece or nappy covers/tights for girls in skirts/dresses.

 I have some pinterest ideas you can have a look at here.
 I'm happy to help you choose clothing too.
 Please text/message me with photos of clothing beforehand (ideally lay out everyone's outfit together in the one photo) and I can help you decide which items would work best.
-I am also starting a client wardrobe so please ask if you're interested in borrowing from there. (no additional cost)
+I am also starting a client wardrobe so please ask if you're interested in borrowing one. (no additional cost).
+See available dresses here.

 A pair of tan coloured chinos is my favourite (jeans/shorts ok too).
 A knit also will look great or a plain, light-coloured t-shirt - white or light grey is best.